 Africa presents a significant growth potential, especially given its disparate socio and economic lag compared to other developed regions of the world.
 However, this growth potential needs to be realised in a sustainable manner when drawing on the people and the abundant resources of the continent.
-The prime intention in realising this potential, on the African continent, should always be directed toward the improvement of the quality of life and the creation of wealth for all its citizens.
-For example, in the United Kingdom, space services currently generate 7 billion pounds annually, as well as supports over 70,000 jobs.
+The prime intention in realising this potential on the African continent should always be directed toward the improvement of the quality of life and the creation of wealth for all its citizens.
+For example, in the United Kingdom, space services currently generate £7 billion annually and support over 70 000 jobs.

 Space science and technology, and the many practical benefits that can be derived from its utilisation, has played a significant role in the international, regional and national economic and social development efforts.
-Space presents a unique opportunity for cooperation and sharing of enabling infrastructure (including data) in proactively managing, among others, disease outbreaks; our natural resources and the environment; our response to natural hazards and disasters; weather forecasting; climate change mitigation and adaptation; agriculture and food security; peacekeeping missions and conflicts.
+Space presents a unique opportunity for cooperation and sharing of enabling infrastructure (including data) in proactively managing, among other things, disease outbreaks, our natural resources and the environment, our response to natural hazards and disasters, weather forecasting, climate-change mitigation and adaptation, agriculture and food security, peacekeeping missions and conflicts.

-Space derived services (earth observation, space weather, satellite communications, navigation and positioning) is critical to the economic development of the continent.
-The benefits of these services have accrued to Africa indirectly as consumers of services provided by multi-national companies and inter-governmental agencies.
-While some of these products and services have helped to serve the social and economic needs of the continent, Africa cannot boast to possess the technical knowhow to participate independently in space related activities as a service provider, but only as a consumer of space derived products.
+Space-derived services (Earth observation, satellite communication, navigation and positioning, space science and astronomy) are crucial for the economic development of the continent.
+The benefits of these services have accrued to Africa indirectly, as a consumer of services provided by multi-national companies and inter-governmental agencies.
+While some of these products and services have helped to serve the social and economic needs of the continent, Africa cannot boast of possessing the technical know-how to participate independently in space-related activities as a service provider, but only as a consumer of space-derived products.

-New applications of space science and technology are constantly being discovered and spin-offs from space technologies have led to advancements in such diverse fields as medicine, materials science and computers.
+New applications of space science and technology are constantly being discovered, and spin-offs from space technologies have led to advancements in such diverse fields as medicine, materials science and computers.
 Exploiting these applications and technological advancements for Africa's social and economic development provides for immeasurable benefits.
-However, the high cost of participating in space activities has hindered the ability of many countries, particularly those on the African continent, to fully take advantage of the practical benefits that space science and technology offers.
+However, the high cost of participating in space activities has hindered the ability of many countries, particularly those on the African continent, from fully taking advantage of the practical benefits that space science and technology offers.

 Space is benefiting Africa and its people in a number of ways.
 Space applications are effective tools for monitoring and conducting assessments of the environment, managing the use of natural resources, providing early warnings of and managing natural disasters, providing education and health services in rural and remote areas and connecting people around the world.
 Space-related applications are widely used in agriculture, which remains an important economic sector in much of Africa.
-Spacebased information systems play a significant role in risk reduction and disaster management on the African continent, which is heavily caused by severe weather and extreme climate events, such as droughts, floods, storms (sand and dust) and cyclones and other geophysical harzards such as volcanic ash, earthquakes and tsunamis.
+Space-based information systems play a significant role in risk reduction and disaster management on the African continent, which is heavily affected by natural and man-made disasters.
 Space-related applications are heavily employed in transportation services, which is another essential field that contributes to the achievement of sustainable development in Africa.
 Access to transport allows mobility, promotes commerce and fosters education and health.
 In many African countries, transport access rates and network quality are low.
-Severe weather knowledge and applications provide advance warning of potential harm to technological systems particularly in navigation, communication and defence sectors.

-&lt;sup>1 Extracted from Satellite and Space Services Intellect technology Association, UK, Intellect Publication, 2013
+$^{1}$ Extracted from Satellite and Space Services - Intellect Technology Association, UK, Intellect Publication, 2013